Dividing Your Marital Property In A Divorce

 An experienced divorce attorney can help.
-The Veenstra Law Firm P.L.L.C. works with divorcing clients in League City, Galveston and beyond as they seek to protect their best interests during the property division process.
-The Veenstra Law Firm understands that these can be contentious matters, and it always look to locate the most optimal path available for its clients.
+At The Veenstra Law Firm P.L.L.C., I work with divorcing clients in League City, Galveston and beyond as they seek to protect their best interests during the property division process.
+I understand that these can be contentious matters, and I always look to locate the most optimal path available for its clients.

 Several Factors Can Impact Your Property Division

 State laws can vary greatly when it comes to dividing marital property.
-For its part, Texas is a “community property” state, which means that most property a couple accumulates during a marriage is up for a division in a divorce.
+For its part, Texas is a “community property” state, which means that most property a couple accumulates during a marriage will be divided in a divorce.
 This does not mean, however, that an even split is guaranteed.
 A judge may weigh several factors when deciding how to divide assets between you and your spouse, including, for instance:

 - The circumstances of your divorce — If one spouse can be assigned fault for causing the divorce, it may impact how your property is divided.

 - The earning capacities for both parties — Should your spouse have a diminished earning capacity due to your marriage, they could be in line for a greater share of your marital assets.